 Depression after the baby’s birth is common among fathers as well as mothers.
 The father may show this by such things as becoming irritable, less outgoing, and having trouble sleeping.
 It can be very helpful to mention this to your doctor if it is happening.

 It is very important that both parents openly discuss their feelings.
 They must come face to face with what is happening and how it is affecting them so they may make changes accordingly.

-Men who are well informed and attend childbirth classes to help with the birth of their child, often express their pride in their being there to “give birth.”
+Men who are well informed and attend childbirth classes to help with the birth of their child, often express their pride in being there to “give birth.”
 They often have tremendous feelings of importance.
 These men seem to be able to more readily accept the role of fathering and quickly become actively involved in all aspects of their child’s care.